ZdsAlpha/Fraction/README.md

 ## Upcoming Features ##

- 1. Generic fraction.
-(Implement fraction over custom numeric type e.g Int64 to increase performance.)
+ 1. Change in internal structure of fraction.
+(Fraction to be stored in form of mixed fraction to increase performance)